RakeshM7/DPIL-BERT/README.md

 Classification:

+NOTE: Run this code only when the results of all the algorithms for all the languages are available

 After all the algorithms return the results , the results are fetched and processed as required for classification.

 How the results are predicted and classified?